UBCEnvision/UBCEnvision.github.io/blog/_posts/2018-09-29-Quick-Data-Analysis-with-Python.md

 ![png](/assets/images/blog/python/output_20_0.png)

 There are **MANY** tools I did not cover in this tutorial but this should show the basic building blocks of data analysis with Python.
-Here is an extensive [cheat sheet](https://www.pcwdld.com/python-cheat-sheet) from to Hitesh Jethva of PCWDLD to aid you in the learning process.
+Here is an extensive [cheat sheet](https://www.pcwdld.com/python-cheat-sheet) from Hitesh Jethva of PCWDLD to aid you in the learning process.
 Feel free to comment below in case of any questions!